-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

 First Citizens Investment Services Limited (FCIS) 156,886 156,886

 156,886 156,886

 Goodwill is reviewed annually for impairment, or more frequently when there are indicators that impairment may have occurred.
-The impairment test carried out as at 30 September 2022 for FCIS, revealed that the value in use is in excess of the carrying amount.
+The impairment test carried out as at 30 September 2023 for FCIS, revealed that the recoverable amount is in excess of the carrying amount.
 The recoverable amounts of the cash generating units were determined based on value-in-use.
 Cash flow projections used in the value-in-use calculations were based on financial projections by management covering a five (5) year period and a discount rate.
 Cash flow beyond that five-year period have been extrapolated using the growth rate for the respective units.